SharePoint/sp-dev-provisioning-templates/tenant/communications/README.md

 - Custom welcome page build using out-of-the-box web part
 - 2 articles with example content
-- 9 news articles with example content
+- 1 news articles with example content
+- Example Office documents

 **Notice** - If applied on top of existing site, welcome page content will be overridden.